 While the waters are perfect for swimming, snorkeling, and kayaking, be warned.
 Because Florida’s natural springs come from the aquifer below, the waters are always 70 degrees Fahrenheit.
 So it might be a bit chilly for you!

 However, if you don’t want to get wet, take in the great views on the Jungle Cruise.
-This boat tour runs every hour from 9:00 AM – 5:00 PM from the springs upstream!
+This boat tour runs every hour from 9:00 AM to 5:00 PM from the springs upstream!

 At the center of Florida State University, you’ll find the Oglesby Union Complex.
-What was once a snack bar with a jukebox and room for dancing has transformed int o a complex with lounges, offices, meeting rooms, and most infamously, Club Downunder.
+What was once a snack bar with a jukebox and room for dancing has transformed into a complex with lounges, offices, meeting rooms, and most infamously, Club Downunder, one of the most fun places in Tallahassee.

 Club Downunder is FSU’s on-campus venue, hosting touring musicians, comedians, and special events.
-Every event is coordinated by Union Productions, run completely by undergraduate students!
+Every event is coordinated by Union Productions and run completely by undergraduate students!

 The best part is you don’t have to be a student to attend these shows!
 Even if you don’t feel like going to a college campus for a concert, Union Productions also hosts events around the city.
 The Wilbury serves hot barbecue and frosty drinks.
 Bigger names play The Moon, a nightclub with bars and lounges.